milvus-io/milvus/docs/design_docs/proxy.md

 ReleaseDqlMessageStream command to all Proxies, so that all related stream used to send search request and receive search result in Proxy will be closed.

-The other interaction between Proxy and Query Coordinator is that Proxy needs to query Query Coordinator for statistics about Collection, Partition, and Segment.
+The other interaction between Proxy and Query Coordinator is that Proxy needs to query from Query Coordinator for statistics about Collection, Partition, and Segment.
 Taking ShowCollections as an example, if the ShowCollections parameter specifies that the query is for Collections that have been loaded into memory, the ShowCollection request will be forwarded to QueryCoordinator, and QueryCoordinator will return a list of all the recorded Collections loaded into